sunilmore690/ftp-management-queue/README.md

   queue,
   fileFormats: [".csv"], //.csv,.xml,.xlsx
   numberOfProcess: {
-    brandManagerProcess: 1,//concurrency to monitor brand ftp server at a time for newly uploaded file
+    itemsManagerProcess: 1,//concurrency to monitor brand ftp server at a time for newly uploaded file
-    catalogBatchProcess: 1, //number of file process at a time
+    fileBatchProcess: 1, //number of file process at a time
     emailProcess: 2 // concurrency for sending email },
-  brands: [
+  items: [
     {
-      optId: "1",
+      id: "1",
       name: "Brand1",
       priority: "normal",//normal,high,medium
       // this used only when file format is xml to determine from which parent tag read the data
-      xml: {
-        parentTag: "stockFile.stockItem"
-      },
       ftp: {
         host: "localhost",
         port: 21,